Strait of Hormuz: Iranian ship seizures

-On 28 April 2015, IRGCN patrol boats contacted the Marshall Islands-flagged container ship Maersk Tigris, which was westbound through the strait, and directed the ship to proceed further into Iranian territorial waters, according to a spokesman for the U.S. Defense Department.
+On 28 April 2015, IRGCN patrol boats contacted the Marshall Islands–flagged container ship MV Maersk Tigris, which was westbound through the strait, and directed the ship to proceed further into Iranian territorial waters, according to a spokesman for the U.S. Defense Department.
 When the ship's master declined, one of the Iranian craft fired shots across the bridge of Maersk Tigris.
 The captain complied and proceeded into Iranian waters near Larak Island.
-The US Navy sent aircraft and a destroyer, USS Farragut, to monitor the situation.
+The U.S. Navy sent aircraft and a destroyer, USS Farragut, to monitor the situation.
 Maersk says it agreed to pay an Iranian company $163,000 after an Iranian court ruling over a dispute about 10 container boxes transported to Dubai in 2005.
 An appeal court raised the fine to $3.6 million.

-On 4 January 2021, the Tasnim News Agency reported that a South Korea-flagged oil vessel headed from Saudi Arabia to the United Arab Emirates was seized for allegedly causing pollution violations.
+On 4 January 2021, the Tasnim News Agency reported that a South Korea–flagged oil vessel headed from Saudi Arabia to the United Arab Emirates was seized for allegedly causing pollution violations.
 The ship was said to be carrying roughly 7,000 tons of ethanol.
 South Korea refused to comment on the accusation of causing oil pollution in the Strait of Hormuz.
 The ship, Hankuk Chemi, was headed to the UAE port Fujairah after loading oil from Jubail, Saudi Arabia on 2 January 2021, as per ship-tracking data gathered by Bloomberg.

-In April 2024, the Iranian Navy seized MSC Aries, a Portuguese-flagged container ship sailing through the Gulf of Oman off the UAE coast, of the Emirati port city of Fujairah, then steered the container ship through the strait, with 25 personnel on board, claiming that it had violated maritime laws.
-The 25 crew aboard includes 17 Indian nationals, Filipinos, Pakistanis, a Russian, and an Estonian.
+In April 2024, the Iranian Navy seized MSC Aries, a Portuguese-flagged container ship sailing through the Gulf of Oman off the UAE coast of the Emirati port city of Fujairah, then steered the container ship through the strait, with 25 personnel on board, claiming that it had violated maritime laws.
+The crew of 25 included 17 Indian nationals, Filipinos, Pakistanis, a Russian, and an Estonian.